larsvers/test-readme/README.md

 ## General notes on hexagonal binning

 Hexagons are often ideal for binning point location data as they are the shape closest to circles that can be regularly tessellated.
-As a result, point distributions binned by a hexagon are [relatively spike-less](LINK) LINK! and [neighbouring hexagons are equidistant](https://uber.github.io/h3/#/documentation/overview/use-cases).
+As a result, point distributions binned by a hexagon are [relatively spike-less](https://beta.observablehq.com/@larsvers/making-a-tesselated-hexbin-map) and [neighbouring hexagons are equidistant](https://uber.github.io/h3/#/documentation/overview/use-cases).

 While being the right choice in many cases, two notes should be considered when using hexagonal binning&mdash;or any point location binning for that matter: